dblanchard13/dbImageGallery/README.md

   - From there a browser tab should automatically open with the loaded page.
 If not, simply navigate to `http://http://localhost:9999/` and you should see the gallery.

+## Deployed Version
+  - You can see a deployed version [here](https://db-image-gallery.herokuapp.com/)!